techwithmanuel/untitledui-js/readme.md

   - Framer motions props can be passed directly to the svg component or the pathProps
 - Compatible with Nextjs v13
 - Includes 1100+ icons sourced from [untitledui-icons](https://www.untitledui.com/icons)
-- Category based imports are now the ONLY way of importing icons in untitledui-js
+- Category based imports and Regular imports are now both supported

   ```tsx
   import { Communication } from "untitledui-js";